aws-samples/mqtt-kinesis-bridge/README.md

 Then install the Mosquitto MQTT Broker by following the instructions [here](http://mosquitto.org/download/), for your OS of choice.

-Once boto is configured with your credentials, run:
+Once the Mosquitto broker is installed and boto is configured with your credentials, run:
 ````
 $ mosquitto
 $ python bridge.py <stream_name>